valyala/fasthttp/README.md

   Because net/http API limits many optimization opportunities.
   For example:
   * net/http Request object lifetime isn't limited by request handler execution time.
-So the server must create new request object per each request instead of reusing existing objects like fasthttp do.
+So the server must create a new request object per each request instead of reusing existing objects like fasthttp does.
   * net/http headers are stored in a `map[string][]string`.
 So the server must parse all the headers, convert them from `[]byte` to `string` and put them into the map before calling user-provided request handler.
     This all requires unnecessary memory allocations avoided by fasthttp.
-  * net/http client API requires creating new response object per each request.
+  * net/http client API requires creating a new response object per each request.

 * *Why fasthttp API is incompatible with net/http?*